Adventure Time season 9: Production

 The season's episodes were produced similarly to previous seasons.
 They began as simple two-to-three-page outlines with necessary plot information.
 These outlines were then given to storyboard artists, who expanded the rough outline into a full storyboard.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's episodes.)
 The episodes' design and coloring were done at Cartoon Network Studios in Burbank, California, and Rough Draft Korea or Saerom Animation created the animation in South Korea.
 Continuing a tradition which began with the fifth-season episode "A Glitch Is a Glitch", this season also featured guest animators.
 "Ketchups animation is by Alex and Lindsay Small-Butera, a husband-and-wife team known for their web series Baman Piderman.
 The Small-Buteras had previously contributed animation to the eighth-season episode, "Beyond the Grotto".

 The season's main storyline writers included Jack Pendarvis, Adam Muto, Ashly Burch, Osborne, and Julia Pott.
 According to Pendarvis, after Burch left following the eighth season "Julia parachuted in at perhaps the most mind-boggling moment in the sweeping arc of the series just totally undaunted, and showed incredible spirit and ingeniousness that encouraged us to press forward."
-Storyboard artists who worked on this season included Adam Muto, Sam Alden, Polly Guo, Seo Kim, Somvilay Xayaphone, Laura Knetzger, Steve Wolfhard, Tom Herpich, Graham Falk, Kent Osborne, Hanna K. Nyström, and Aleks Sennwald.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's episodes.)
 Ghostshrimp, the series' former lead background designer, returned to work on background pieces for "Abstract", "Fionna and Cake and Fionna", and "Whispers".
 (Note: Information regarding background art is taken from the end credits of the episodes "Abstract", "Fionna and Cake and Fionna", and "Whispers".)
 Ghostshrimp left the show after the fourth season, but returned to draw backgrounds for the seventh-season miniseries Stakes.